spack/spack-tutorial/tutorial_binary_cache.rst

 ============================

-This tutorial will guide you through the process of setting up a source and binary cache mirror.
+This tutorial will guide you through the process of setting up a source cache mirror and a binary cache mirror.
 Source and binary caches are extremely useful when using spack on a machine without internet access.
-They also can be used to speed up builds when using spack within a larger development team.
+Source cache mirrors allow you to fetch source code from a directory on your filesystem instead of accessing the outside internet, and binary cache mirrors allow you to install pre-compiled binaries to your spack installation path.
+Together, these caches can be used to speed up builds when using spack within a larger development team.

 --------------------------------